-From 1 July 2020, the net earnings of the Future Fund have been included in the underlying cash balance, as from this date, consistent with Future Fund Act 2006, the Fund can be drawn down if a government so determines to meet superannuation payments.
+From 1 July 2020, the net earnings of the Future Fund have been included in the underlying cash balance.
+Consistent with Future Fund Act 2006, the Fund can be drawn down if a government so determines to meet superannuation payments.
 The current Government's policy is to defer drawing down from the Future Fund until at least 2026-27.